-Many people want straighter teeth, but they don’t want the ugly and often painful metal brackets that come with traditional orthodontic work.
+Many people want straighter teeth, but aren’t necessarily interested in traditional braces.
 That’s where Invisalign comes in.
-You might be surprised to discover that Invisalign process is very simple.
+You might be surprised to discover that the Invisalign process is very simple.

 When a brace is worn over the teeth, it exerts pressure on specific teeth to fix bad bites.
-It is the pressure that slowly moves teeth into a new alignment and straightens them.
-In that way, they work the same as traditional braces.
-Different braces treat different teeth.
+This pressure slowly straightens teeth by moving them into a new alignment.
+In this way, Invisalign works the same way as traditional braces.

 FEEL YOUR CLEAR BRACES GIVING YOU STRAIGHT TEETH

-Each aligner only moves or straightens your teeth slightly.
-Most treatments consist of between 10 and 30 different aligners before all teeth are repositioned and straightened into the smile you’re looking for.
+Each aligner moves or straightens your teeth slightly.
+Most Invisalign treatments consist of between 10 and 30 different aligners before all teeth are repositioned and straightened into the smile you’re looking for.

 ATTACHMENTS FOR INVISALIGN